 Program on Science, Technology and Society at Harvard|

-Kamilla Karhunmaa is a visiting Fulbright fellow at the Program on Science, Technology and Society at Harvard University’s John F. Kennedy School of Government and a PhD candidate at Helsinki University in environmental policy and science and technology studies.
+Kamilla Karhunmaa was a visiting Fulbright fellow at the Program on Science, Technology and Society at Harvard University’s John F. Kennedy School of Government in the 2017-2018 academic year and is a PhD candidate at Helsinki University in environmental policy and science and technology studies.
 Her PhD research examines the relationships between change and stability in energy policy, and the ways in which energy transitions are debated and negotiated in Finland.
 While at Harvard, Kamilla will focus on how sociotechnical imaginaries influence national and local level energy policies, and how different societal groups navigate the science-policy gap in energy policy.

 Kamilla’s PhD research spans energy policy debates in parliament, local government, civil society, media and academia in Finland.
 The individual cases look at expectations of national and local energy governance, the role of academics in energy policy debates, and the strategies employed by different actors attempting to influence energy policy.